-In 2018, the REIT invested in real property in the United States through Slate Office US, which is capitalized with SOT Notes and equity provided by the REIT and by debt owed to third party lenders.
+The REIT has invested in real property in the United States through Slate Office US, which is capitalized with SOT Notes and equity provided by the REIT and by debt owed to third party lenders.
 The REIT anticipates that Slate Office US may continue to acquire additional real properties in the United States and may continue to borrow funds from the REIT or third parties in the future for acquisition purposes and/or to fund its operations or refinance existing loans.
 Slate Office US is a Delaware corporation subject to U.S. federal, state and local taxation.
 Complex tax rules apply to the operations of Slate Office US and its relationship with the REIT, and the following discussion highlights only a few considerations impacting Slate Office US' taxability.

 Slate Office US intends to treat the SOT Notes as indebtedness for U.S. federal income tax purposes, and intends to deduct the interest paid on the SOT Notes and third party debt in determining its U.S. federal taxable income, subject to any applicable limitations on such deductibility.
-Significant changes to U.S. federal tax rules, including restrictions on interest deductibility, were enacted on December 22, 2017 as part of Public law no. 115-97, "An Act to provide for reconciliation pursuant to titles II and V of the concurrent resolution on the budget for fiscal year 2018" (more commonly known as "The Tax Cuts and Jobs Act" or the "TCJA").
-Under new Section 163(j) of the Code as enacted by the TCJA, the deduction for U.S. federal income tax purposes of the interest paid by Slate Office US on its debt, including both the SOT Notes and the third party debt, potentially could be limited to 30% of Slate Office US' "adjusted taxable income", which generally means earnings (including interest income) before interest, taxes, depreciation and amortization in 2018 - 2021, and before interest and taxes thereafter (2022 and beyond).
+Under Section 163(j) of the Code, unless an exception applies, the deduction for U.S. federal income tax purposes of the interest paid by Slate Office US on its debt, including both the SOT Notes and the third party debt, potentially could be limited to 30% (50% for tax years 2019 and 2020) of Slate Office US' "adjusted taxable income", which generally means earnings before interest, taxes, depreciation and amortization for tax years 2018 through 2021, and before interest and taxes thereafter (for the 2022 year and beyond).
 Any disallowed interest expense under these provisions may be carried forward to future years.
-Lengthy and complex U.S. proposed Treasury regulations were issued in late 2018 concerning these new interest deductibility rules.
-On its 2018 U.S. Corporation Income Tax Return, Slate Office US elected, under Code Section 163(j)(7)(B), as an "electing real property trade or business", to be excluded from the limitation on interest deductibility discussed above (in exchange for being subject to generally less favorable depreciation rules).
+However, under Code Section 163(j)(7)(B), an exception to these limitations can be elected for certain types of businesses, including an "electing real property trade or business".
+Slate Office US has elected to treat its business as an "electing real property trade or business" and, therefore, Slate Office US is excluded from the limitation on interest deductibility discussed above (in exchange for being subject to generally less favorable depreciation rules).
 This election generally applies to all future tax years, absent a change in Slate Office US' business that would cause the election to terminate.
-As a result, the Section 163(j) limitation on interest deductibility does not currently apply to Slate Office US.